CarrieForle/quiz/README.md

 ### Docker

-The server can be ran as a docker service.
+The server can be run as a docker service.

 ```bash
 docker compose up -d